Aside from the history and art museums of Rio (that I have put in their own sections), there are quite a few others. I picked some of them out:

 Real Gabinete Português de Leitura

-Description: This absolutely stunning library built in the end of the 19th century is well worth a visit, many very rare books are kept here.
+Description: This absolutely stunning library built at the end of the 19th century is well worth a visit, many very rare books are kept here.
 More than a library open for resaerch they also have exhibitions.

 Address: R. Luís de Camões 30, Centro map